 Iheanacho & Daka's Leicester City lose to Benrahma’s West Ham United

-Kelechi Iheanacho and Patson Daka will start from the bench when Leicester City take on West Ham United in Monday’s Premier League encounter.
+Kelechi Iheanacho and Patson Daka were introduced in the second half as Leicester City bowed 4-1 to West Ham United in Monday’s Premier League game.

-The Foxes began their 2021-22 campaign on a winning note with Brendan Rodgers’ men defeating Wolverhampton Wanderers 1-0 at the King Power Stadium.
+A brace from Michail Antonio and goals from Said Benrahma and Pablo Fornals inspired the Hammers to an inspiring win over 10-man Foxes, who had Ayoze Perez sent off.

-Against the Hammers, the reigning English FA Cup winners would be hoping to continue their fine start – as they target a Champions League ticket next term.
+The King Power Stadium giants began their 2021-22 campaign on a winning note with Brendan Rodgers’ men defeating Wolverhampton Wanderers 1-0 at the King Power Stadium.

 Editors' Picks